Randy Arozarena Player Props: Rays vs. Guardians

 Randy Arozarena At The Plate

-- Among qualified hitters in MLB play, he ranks 75th in batting average, 25th in on-base percentage, and 84th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 77th, his on-base percentage ranks 25th, and he is 83rd in the league in slugging.

-- Arozarena will look to extend his four-game hitting streak.
-He's batting .278 during his last outings.
+- Arozarena will look to extend his five-game hitting streak.
+He's batting .316 over the course of his last games.

-- Arozarena has had an RBI in 39 games this season (35.1%), including 14 multi-RBI outings (12.6%).
+- In 40 games this year (35.7%), Arozarena has picked up an RBI, and in 14 of those games (12.5%) he had two or more.
 He has also driven in three or more of his team's runs in eight contests.

+- He has scored in 53 games this season, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.